ipa320/seneka_deployment_unit/README.md

-It may occure that the robot gets stuck.
+It may occure that the robot gets stuck but the actions assume the robot to be in home pose.
+THIS IS IMPORTANT!

-First option: Direct it manually near home pose and restart.
-Better option: Use the predefined states to go back to home pose automatically!
+**First option:** Direct it manually near home pose and restart.\s\s **Better option:** Use the predefined states to go back to home pose automatically!

 Use **roslaunch seneka\_pnp seneka\_pnp.launch start\_state:="STATENAME"** to launch pnp process in a specific state.
 Use **rosservice call /seneka\_pnp/setTransition 'TRANSITIONNAME'**  to initiate a transition between two states.